 Operator Function

 + Unary plus (expressions are positive even without the unary plus)

 - Unary minus (negates an expression)

 + Add

 - Subtract

-x (lower case, preferred) Multiply
+x (lower case) Multiply

-X (upper case, not preferred) Multiply

 1 Divide.
 The result is a decimal; it is not rounded or truncated to an integer.

 Arithmetic operators